Popular people derailed the nutrition policy for over half century because of their ambition, worst science, politics, business, and bias.

 A less common omega-6 fatty acid, gamma-linolenic acid (GLA) has anti-inflammatory effects along with other disease-fighting powers.
 GLA sources are rare oils such as black currant, borage, and hemp oils.

 Polyunsaturated oils corn, soy, safflower, sunflower, and canola, are the worst choice for cooking.
 Since these oils are oxidized while heating and thus removes these omega-6 oils from your grocery list.
 Additionally, most of these vegetable oils are from GMO products.

 Omega 3 to Omega 6 balance

 The ideal omega-6 to omega-3 ratio is 1:1, but the American's ratio is 15:1 to 50:1!

 Omega-6 fats are pro-inflammatory and contribute to insulin and membrane resistance, altering your mood, and impairing learning and cell repair.
-To avoid high levels of omega-6, it is important to avoid all vegetable seed oils.
+To avoid high levels of omega-6, you can stop all vegetable seed oil use.

 If you do not lower your omega-6 fats to acceptable levels, you will not get wonderful benefits of omega-3 fats such as reduced risk of heart disease, cancer, stroke, Alzheimer's, arthritis and many other degenerative illnesses.

 Daily needs of Omega3 & Omega6 fatty acids

 Recommended daily intake is about 6 g/day (5 g omega6 + 1 g omega3) for women and 8 g/day (6.4 g omega6 + 1.6 g omega3) for men.